cgdskrb/42_Common_Core_CIRCLE0_-_CIRCLE1/README.md

 **goal:** read a file or input line by line.

-reads into a buffer until \n, returns each line.
+-reads into a buffer until \n, returns each line.

 **build and test:**
 ```